timek612/explore-dotnet/README.md

 - _.net getting started_
 - _.net hello world tutorial_

+>>NOTE: If you have M1 you will want the ARM64 installer, and if you have intel you'll want x64 installer!

 Make a new file `hello-world.cs` and commit your code, which logs the string `"Hello World"` to your terminal.